 How Are Inventory Lending Products Similar?

 Both inventory loans and inventory funding are designed to help companies purchase the merchandise they need when they need it.
-While there are numerous lending and financing options, the most convenient to business owners in this situation may be inventory financing.
+While there are numerous lending options and types of business loans, the most convenient to business owners in this situation may be inventory financing.

 Inventory financing involves using your newly purchased stock as collateral for an inventory loan.
 By using the newly purchased inventory as the guarantee of the loan, lenders are assured they’ll get most of their investment back, either through payments or receivables.
 This provides an advantage for the business owners of the lending agreement as well, giving them a way to pay back a large portion of the loan fairly easily if the inventory doesn’t sell.